-- Risk management is the process to identifying and assessing hazards arising from operational factors and making decisions that balance risk cost with mission benefits. - The risk management process uses a five-step methodology: - Identify hazards - Assess hazards - o Develop controls - Implement controls - Supervise and evaluate - Risk is comprised of risk to mission and risk to force.
-Operational level of war Commanders and planners focus principally on risk to mission. - Risk Probability Definitions - o Frequent: Occurs very often, continuously experienced - Likely: Occurs several times - o Occasional: Occurs sporadically - o Seldom: Remotely possible, could occur at some time - Unlikely: Can assume will not occur, but not impossible - Risk Severity Categories (focusing on risk to mission) - Catastrophic (I): Loss of ability to accomplish the mission or mission failure; loss of major or mission-critical system or equipment; unacceptable collateral damage. - Critical (II): Significantly degraded mission capability; extensive damage to equipment or systems; significant collateral damage - Marginal (III): Degraded mission capability; minor damage to equipment or systems - Negligible (IV): Little or no adverse impact on mission capability's light equipment or system damage but fully functional and serviceable
+- Risk is inherent in any use of military force or routine military activity.
+Opportunity and risk have an inherent relationship that in many cases influences course of action decisions.
+Greater opportunity may require greater risk. - Based upon higher headquarters input, direction and guidance, the commander alone determines how and where to accept risk, but the staff plays a critical role in helping the commander identify the various risks and offering options for mitigation - Risk is comprised of risk to mission and risk to force.
+Operational level of war Commanders and planners focus principally on risk to mission. - The risk management process uses a five-step methodology: - o Identify threats - Assess threats - Develop controls and make risk decisions - Implement controls - Supervise and evaluate - Risk Probability Definitions - Frequent: Occurs very often, continuously experienced - Likely: Occurs several times - Occasional: Occurs sporadically - Seldom: Remotely possible, could occur at some time - o Unlikely: Can assume will not occur, but not impossible - Risk Severity Categories (focusing on risk to mission) - Catastrophic (I): Loss of ability to accomplish the mission or mission failure; loss of major or mission-critical system or equipment; unacceptable collateral damage. - Critical (II): Significantly degraded mission capability; extensive damage to equipment or systems; significant collateral damage - Marginal (III): Degraded mission capability; minor damage to equipment or systems

+- Negligible (IV): Little or no adverse impact on mission capability' slight equipment or system damage but fully functional and serviceable - Risk Assessment Definitions